-- 1. Decreasing substrate availability e.g. by proper diet - 2.
+- 1. Decreasing substrate availability (by stopping feeds and preventing endogenous catabolism) - 2.
 To provide adequate calories - 3.
 To enhance the excretion of toxic metabolites - 4.
-To institute co-factor therapy for specific diseases and also empirically if diagnosis is not established - 5.
-Supportive care treatment of seizures (avoid sodium valproate may increase ammonia levels), maintain normoglycemia and normothermia, fluid, electrolyte & acid-base balance, treatment of infection, mechanical ventilation if required
+To institute co-factor therapy for specific disease and also empirically if diagnosis not established - 5.
+Supportive care- treatment of seizures (avoid sodium valproate may increase ammonia levels), maintain euglycemia and normothermia, fluid, electrolyte & acid-base balance, treatment of infection, mechanical ventilation if required